 Where to Stay

-The more we road-trip, the more I realize that a little bit of convenience goes a long way.
+The more we road-trip, the more I agree that a little bit of convenience goes a long way.
 Airbnb rentals come in handy.
-And at least on this road trip, they successfully competed with the prices of budget hotels.
+And at least on this road trip, they successfully competed with some budget hotels in Eugene.

-On top of that, the Airbnb’s services far exceed the services offered by hotels of motels.
-With that said, I can’t recommend enough the Cozy Casa (Juan’s Place) on Adams Street.
+On top of that, Airbnb’s services far exceed basic services offered by hotels of motels.
+We had such a pleasant stay at the Cozy Casa (Juan’s Place) on Adams Street, and can’t recommend this place enough.

 Day 4: Silver Falls State Park